rcornwell/sims/SEL32/README.md

 This is a working copy of a simulator for the SEL Concept/32 computer.
 The current test version is for the SEL 32/27, 32/67, 32/77, 32/87,
 32/97, V6, and V9 computers.
-All of the processors except for the 32/77 can run Gould diags.
+All of the processors except for the 32/77 can run the Gould diags.
 Support for 32/55 computers may be added in the future.

 # SEL Concept/32